Resources

 Managing Survey Data for Mining Operations

-Underground mines, pits, and plants generate enormous volumes of spatial data.
-How mining is moving from scattered folders to queryable site records.
+Underground mines, pits, and plants generate enormous spatial data volumes.
+How mining operations are moving from scattered folders to queryable site records.

 May 5, 2026